nbailey20/HACC/README.md

 ## Future Needs
 * Support for services with more than 4KB of credentials via multiple parameters per service
-* Error handling for install/eradicate and idempotency, other actions if Vault not setup
 * 'configure' (as opposed to install) keyword to grant additional devices access to existing Vault
     * encrypt hacc_vars file to be provided to additional user as config file
 * Confirm user doesn't already exist for add action before asking for password if not provided